Combitech/codefarm/README.md

 ## Flows
 A CI flow in Code Farm is represented by a number of *steps*.
-Each *step* is associated with a *baseline specification* and is triggered to run when a new *baseline* is generated from the *baseline specification*.
+Each *step* is associated with a *baseline specification* and is triggered to run when a new *baseline* is generated from the associated *baseline specification*.
 A *baseline* consists of collected references to type instances.
-The *step* may contain a *job* consisting of a custom script.
+The *step* may contain a *job* represented by a custom script.

 The *baseline specification* specifies what to collect before generating a baseline using the following parameters:
 * **collectType** Which type to collect